fabracht/network-tests/message_macro/bebytes_derive/README.md

 ## Example

-Here's an example showcasing the usage of the Message Macro Derive:
+Here's an example showcasing the usage of the BeBytes Derive:

 ```rust
 use message_macro_derive::BeBytes;